wsafight/fixi/README.md

 * No `package.json`
 * No `fixi.min.js` file

-The project consists of three total files:
+The fixi project consists of three total files:

 * This `README.md`, which is the documentation
 * `fixi.js`, the code for the library
 * `test.html`, the test suite for the library.

-`test.html` is a stand-alone file that implements its own visual testing infrastructure, mocking for `fetch()`, etc.
+Note that `test.html` is a stand-alone HTML file that implements its own visual testing infrastructure, mocking for `fetch()`, etc. and that can be opened using the `file:` protocol for easy testing.

 ## Installing